malyjak/simple-barber/README.md

 On localhost, the rewrite will be made to the `127.0.0.1:8000` port, which is where the FastAPI server is running.

+## Authentication

+[Clerk](https://clerk.com/) is used for authentication to access the administration area of the application.
+Once you are signed into your account, create a new application named "simple-barber".
+Select just "Email" and unselect all the other options when creating the application.

+Then create `.env.local` file in the root directory and store your Clerk's secrets there.
+Or in case of deployment, see the [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) page.

 ## Getting started

 Install dependencies: